CalvinVon/axios-api-module/README_EN.md

 ### Read-only members
 ### metadata
-The copy of the metadata set for the current request, that is, modifying the read-only value will not affect the original metadata
+The copy of the metadata for the current request, that is, modifying the read-only value will not affect the original metadata

+### metadataKeys
+The object keys path array of metadata corresponding to the current request, for example, the request `apiMapper.moduleA.interfaceB` method corresponds to `['moduleA','interfaceB']`.

+Would be useful in the development environment.

 ### method
 Request method for the current request